 Reveal Imaging, a SAIC company, uses this CT technology in developing threat-detection products for transportation systems—such as cargo and baggage screening in airports—and in securing facilities and public events.
 Speed is critical in their technology, and they approached us seeking acceleration.

 Reveal Imaging was running its cone-beam reconstructor via CUDA code previously implemented by a different contractor, but the performance was sub-par.
 They tasked ArrayFire with improving that performance on their GTX690s.

 Our engineers approached this by following standard CUDA practices.
 The project consisted mostly of cleaning up the existing code to allow it to run faster.

-The conclusion of the project was followed by a three week testing period, during which time Reveal Imaging determined reliability and overall satisfaction of the code’s performance.
-The code’s original speed was measured at around 200 slices per second—through our optimization efforts we were able to increase that number to 320 slices per second.
+The conclusion of the project was followed by a three-week testing period, during which time Reveal Imaging determined the reliability and overall satisfaction of the code’s performance.
+The code’s original speed was measured at around 200 slices per second—through our optimization efforts, we were able to increase that number to 320 slices per second.
 Upon completion of the testing period, Reveal Imaging was very pleased with the results and end performance of their code.

 In the end, Reveal Imaging was able to focus on other development aspects of their project while we focused on what we do best—working relentlessly to achieve the best possible results in parallel computing.

 Science Applications International Corporation (SAIC) is a leading technology integrator that provides full lifecycle services and solutions in the technical, engineering, and enterprise IT markets.
 SAIC has approximately 13,000 employees worldwide.